 - ALERT 2: a cyclone will hit New Caledonia in less than six hours – protect yourself and stay indoors; and

-SAFEGUARD PHASE: a cyclone is moving away – remain vigilant.
+- SAFEGUARD PHASE: a cyclone is moving away – remain vigilant.

 Flooding and Mudslides

 New Caledonia can be affected by bushfires.
-Typically these occur during the warmest months, from September to February.
-However, they may also occur in other months.
+Typically these occur from September to February but they can also occur in other months.